-FAM provides to the Funds and/or to an Advisor that advises on or more Funds.
-It is expected that all Funds will claim an exemption from registration as an investment company pursuant to either Section 3(c)(1), 3(c)(5) or 3(c)(7) of the Investment Company Act of 1940, as amended ("1940 Act").
+Currently, Fairview provides advice to the Funds and, in limited cases, other privately held investment vehicles.
+Each Fund is claiming an exemption from registration as an investment company pursuant to either Section 3(c)(1) or 3(c)(5) of the Investment Company Act of 1940, as amended ("1940 Act").
 Interests in each Fund ("Fund Interests") are not registered under the Securities Act of 1933, as amended ("1933 Act"), or any state "blue sky" laws; rather, they are privately offered pursuant to Regulation D under the Securities Act.

 Generally, each investor in a Fund must be an accredited investor, as defined in Rule 501(a) of Regulation D under the 1933 Act.
-Investors must complete questionnaires in which they represent that they are qualified to invest in a particular Fund.
+Each Fund that pays performance-based compensation will require that each investor also be a "qualified client" (as defined in SEC Rule 205-3) Investors must complete questionnaires in which they represent that they are qualified to invest in a particular Fund.
+For details concerning investor suitability criteria, see the respective Governing Documents for each Fund, which are furnished to each investor and prospective investor.

-The minimum investment commitment required of an investor to participate in a Fund varies from Fund to Fund and the fund sponsor has discretion to modify the minimum investment commitment of a Fund for any potential investor.
+The minimum investment commitment required of an investor to participate in a Fund varies from Fund to Fund and the Fund Sponsor has discretion to modify the minimum investment commitment of a Fund for any potential investor.
 Investors and prospective investors should refer to the relevant Fund's Governing Documents for complete information regarding minimum investment requirements for participation in the Fund.

-In addition, a manager of a Fund may, in its discretion, in connection with any investment, direct the capital contributions of some or all of a Fund's investors to be made through one or more alternative investment vehicles ("Alternative Investment Vehicles") if, in the judgment of the manager, the use of Alternative Investment Vehicles would allow the Fund to address legal or regulatory considerations or invest in a more tax efficient manner or would facilitate participation in certain types of investments.
-Any Alternative Investment Vehicle will contain terms and conditions substantially similar to those of the Fund to which the Alternative Investment Vehicle relates, and will be managed by FAM or an Affiliate.
+In addition, a Fund Sponsor may, in its discretion, in connection with any investment, direct the capital contributions of some or all of a Fund's investors to be made through one or more alternative investment vehicles ("Alternative Investment Vehicles") if, in the judgment of the Fund Sponsor, the use of Alternative Investment Vehicles would allow the Fund to address legal or regulatory considerations or invest in a more tax efficient manner or would facilitate participation in certain types of investments.
+Any Alternative Investment Vehicle will contain terms and conditions substantially similar to those of the Fund to which the Alternative Investment Vehicle relates and will be managed by Fairview or an Affiliate.